compendio/goldbug-manual/README.md

 ![Abbildung: Starbeam-Dateitransfer: Upload von Dateien](/images/starbeam_uploads.png)

-If the user has defined and generated a Magnet URI, it will appear not only in the sub-tab for the magnets, but also in the table in the sub tab for the upload / seed.
+If the user has defined and generated a Magnet URI, it will appear not only in the sub-tab for the magnets, but also in the table in the sub tab for the upload/seed.

 Also from here the upload of a file can be started.
-To do this, the user selects a self-service magnet in this sub-tab for the upload in the check box.
+To do this, the user selects with the check box a Magnet in this sub-tab for the upload.
 Likewise the file is selected.

-**Optional:** A nova password for the additional encryption of the file: Finally, the user can still decide whether he wants to put on the transfer an additional password - as described above "nova".
-The file can open the friend so only if he enters the nova password.
+**Optional:** A nova password for the additional encryption of the file: Finally, the user can still decide whether he wants to put on the transfer an additional password - as described above: a "Nova".
+The friend can open the file only if he enters the Nova password.
 It is an additional symmetric encryption to secure a file transfer.

 Then press the "Transmit" button.

-(Tech Note: Since the echo is transmitted as HTTPS Post or HTTPS Get, the transfer is the same as a web page.)
-The chunk size can be left as predefined, so it is in the minimum view GoldBug interface is hidden, so as the pulse size is made larger, the web page being transferred becomes longer, so to speak.)
+(Tech Note: Since the echo is transmitted as HTTPS Post or HTTPS Get, the transfer is the same as a web page.
+The chunk size can be left as predefined, as it is in the minimum view GoldBug interface hidden.
+In case the pulse size is made larger, the web page being transferred becomes longer, so to speak.)

 Finally, the user copies the Magnet URI and sends it to his friend.
-You can copy the magnet URI via the context menu button.
+The user can copy the magnet URI via the context menu button.

 If the friend has copied the magnet, the user can start the transfer by deactivating the pause function (check box "Pause" in the table).